mbogden/galaxyJSPAM/notes.md

 - New Comparison methods

   - Use all comparison methods and weight their results.

   - Consider greater weights for pixel difference based on distance from galaxy center
+  - Use inital points to create a weighted image for final image comparison
   - Feature Extraction via OpenCV
     1. Histogram of oriented gradients
     2. Scale-invariant feature transform